corybrunson/bitriad/README.md

 triadic
 =======

-Tools, data, and exposition on triadic analysis for two-mode networks
+Tools, data, and exposition for triadic analysis of two-mode networks